marchaesen/vcxsrv/mesalib/docs/isl/ccs.rst

 subtle application of its normal surface layout code.

 Above, we described the CCS data layout as mapping of address bits.
-In ISL, this is represented by :cpp:enumerator:`isl_tiling::ISL_TILING_CCS`.
+In ISL, this is represented by :c:enumerator:`isl_tiling.ISL_TILING_CCS`.
 The logical and physical tile dimensions corresponding to the above mapping.

-We also have special :cpp:enum:`isl_format` enums for CCS.
+We also have special :c:enum:`isl_format` enums for CCS.
 These formats are 1 bit-per-pixel on Ivy Bridge through Broadwell and 2 bits-per-pixel on Skylake and above to correspond to the 1 and 2-bit values represented in the CCS data.
 They have a block size (similar to a block compressed format such as BC or